netdata/netdata/docs/collect/enable-configure.md

 enable/disable it with `yes` and `no` settings.
 Uncomment any line you change to ensure the Netdata daemon reads it on start.

-After you make your changes, restart the Agent with `service netdata restart`.
+After you make your changes, restart the Agent with `sudo systemctl restart netdata`, or the [appropriate method](/docs/configure/start-stop-restart.md) for your system.

 ## Configure a collector